Noubar Afeyan: Business career

-Afeyan started his first biotechnology company in 1987, just a few days before Black Monday, and founded or co-founded five more companies within ten years.
+Afeyan was inspired by a meeting in 1985 with David Packard to become an entrepreneur.
+He started his first biotechnology company in 1987, just a few days before Black Monday, and founded or co-founded five more companies within ten years.
 By 2020 Afeyan had co-founded and developed 41 start-ups.
 In total, he co-founded or helped build over 50 life science and technology startups.

 Afeyan is the founder and CEO of Flagship Pioneering, a venture capital company focused on biotechnology, in 2000.
 The firm has "fostered the development of more than 100 scientific ventures, resulting in $20 billion in total value and over 500 patents."
 According to the company website, Flagship Pioneering has "fostered the development of more than 100 scientific ventures resulting in $30 billion in aggregate value, thousands of patents and patent applications, and more than 50 drugs in clinical development."

 In 2009 Afeyan co-founded Moderna (formerly ModeRNA Therapeutics) and currently serves as its chairman.
 He owns over 2 million shares in the company; in 2018, Moderna had the biggest IPO in the biotech industry's history.

-In 2021, Afeyan announced that Moderna would not enforce its patent rights against anyone using those patents to make Covid-19 vaccines.
+In 2021, Afeyan announced that Moderna would not enforce its patent rights against anyone using those patents to make COVID-19 vaccines.

 In 1988, he founded PerSeptive Biosystems and served as its CEO.
 The company's annual revenues grew to $100 million and in 1998 was acquired by PerkinElmer/Applera and became CBO of Applera.
 There he oversaw the creation of Celera Genomics.